“If you fail to plan, you are planning to fail!”― Benjamin Franklin

 Ask yourself what your goals are:

-• What steps do you need to take to achieve these goals?
+What steps do you need to take to achieve these goals?
+Who can assist?

-The team at FGD have contributed numerous articles to better assist separated parents find resolutions leading up to, during and after the New Year period.
-These articles may assist you with planning and setting some goals for the coming year.
+The team at FGD can meet with you to discuss your goals and help you to achieve them.
+The below articles may also assist with planning and setting some goals for the coming year.

 Sydney